flipmcf/CasterPak/Readme.md

 Hopefully, a lot of this will be automated soon, but here is the basic testing path.
 Before a commit to main:

+first, unit tests `./bin/pytest`

+then do integration testing with containers:
-try to run ./bin/pytest first !!! it's almost working ./bin/pytest tests/containertests/run_tests.py -vv  (get containertests to run automatically)
+./bin/pytest tests/containertests/run_tests.py -vv

 1. execute `run.sh` at the root of the repository with your testing setup.
     Make sure videos are served (use VLC "media->open network stream" and hit a master.m3u8 url)